Table of Contents

 These personal stories of drug addiction show a side of marijuana that the media often does not— one of unfulfilled potential and unhappiness.

 These marijuana addiction stories are proof that people who believe they need marijuana to be happy can get along just fine without it.
 In fact, as these drug addiction stories show, peoples’ lives improve immensely once they find the help they need to put an end to their own stories of drug addiction.

 Cocaine is a nasty drug.
 It destroys friendships, families, and anything else that gets in the way of perpetuating the addiction.
 Drug addiction stories involving cocaine can have horrific consequences if the addiction goes untreated.

 These personal stories of drug addiction paint a vivid picture of the tumultuous life a cocaine addict leads.
 But no matter how broken things may seem, recovery is always possible.
 If this sounds unbelievable, just take a look at how some of these cocaine drug addict stories turned out.

 Some drug addiction stories can be depressing.
 Drugs like methamphetamine affect people in unimaginably destructive ways.
 Long-term effects of meth use include memory loss, hallucinations, paranoia, and other forms of psychosis.

 Going through meth withdrawals can be scary, but with the right help, recovery is possible.
 These personal drug addiction stories in which meth is the substance of choice show not only how bad things can get…but also how much better a person’s life can be once they are able to recognize the reality of their own drug addiction stories.

-The depth of darkness to which you can descend and still live is an exact measure of the height to which you can aspire to reach.
+The depth of darkness to which one can descend and still live is an exact measure of the height to which one can aspire to reach.

 - National Institute on Drug Abuse.
 Heroin addiction: "I needed the drug just to get by." https://easyread.drugabuse.gov/content/heroin-addiction-i-needed-drug-just-get.